 You probably already know that advertised mortgage rates might not match the quotes that you get from lenders.
 An advertisement may only be valid for a few people or for a short time; a custom rate quote is based on your loan amount and property value, your credit score, the property type and its use.
-But wait; there’s more: did you know that a refinance mortgage might come with a different rate than a purchase loan?
+But wait; there’s more: did you know that a mortgage refinance might come with a different rate than a purchase loan?
 It’s true.

 Refinance = Ugly Mortgage Stepchild